 At a walking distance, you find the place du Tertre (tertre means hillock), a square where are most of the painters and a good number of restaurants and cafes.

 The Grande Arche de la Defense is the modern building you see from the top of the Arc de Triomphe.
 It is located in the buisiness district of Paris and was commanded by the president Francois Mitterrand in 1982.
 Now it is closed to the public.

 The Opera Garnier is one of the most beautiful Paris monuments to visit.
 It was designed by the architect Charles Garnier for Napoleon III.
 Beautiful architecture with gold statues.

-The paris opera is opened to the public and you can take a tour or visit on your own.
+The paris opera is opened to the public.
+You can take a tour or visit on your own.
 The Grand Staircase is built in marble.